jeremybatesDC/vueGridBaseballCard/README.md

 click outside to close. v-click thing maybe?

---> consider keeping filters in column left

-- a) want to keep it away from delete button
-- b) because it allows me to add X more (which is roadmapped) and fill up space

 --> improve filters with before and after

 --> make controls atop each card face the same height so the top border of the card doesn't hop when jump from front to back